-A major hub for tourism in Cyprus, Larnaca is a vibrant and lively city with plenty to entice visitors.
-Its waterfront is lined with bars and restaurants and there is plenty of opportunity to hit the beach or head out on exciting Larnaca boat trips.
+A major hub for tourism, Larnaca is a vibrant and lively city with plenty to entice visitors.
+Its waterfront is lined with bars and restaurants and there is plenty of opportunity to hit the beach or head out on exciting Larnaca, Cyprus boat trips.

 If you’re staying in one of the many resorts near the city, or you’re just visiting for a day you’ll be spoiled for choice of things to do in Larnaca.

 As one of the main arrival points, with the largest airport on Cyprus, Larnaca is the gateway to the island making it a great base for a sailing holiday in the Mediterranean.
 If you’re in town for a few days there are plenty of things to do in Larnaca.
 For starters, you can explore the ancient ruins of Chition and Choirokoitia, then hit one of the many beaches fanning out from the city centre.
 Mackenzie Beach is the closest to the city, a great place to spend some time people watching, enjoying the buzzing lifestyle and sipping on a cocktail with the sparkling sea shimmering into the horizon.

 If that doesn’t sound like your kind of beach then head to one of the many other beaches a stone's throw from the city.
 Finikoudes and Cessac are two alternative beaches which are manned by lifeguards and make a great place to spend the day relaxing.

 Some of the other well known things to do in Larnaca include a visit to the Ottoman era Kamares viaduct, and a stop at St Lazarus church, an icon of the city.